-To save the list, click Save list at the top of the list pane, type a name for the playlist, and then press Enter.
+To save the list, click Save Playlist at the bottom of the List pane, and then type a name for the playlist.

-To access the playlist in the future, double-click the Playlists view in the navigation pane or click the arrow next to Playlists to expand the view.
+To access the playlist in the future, click the Playlists view in the Navigation pane.

 Do any of the following:

-To remove an item, right-click it in the list pane, and then click Remove from list.
+To remove an item, right-click it, and then click Remove from List.

-When you are finished editing the playlist, click Save list at the top of the list pane, and then type a name for the playlist.
+When you are finished editing the playlist, click Save Playlist at the bottom of the List pane, and then type a name for the playlist.

-To remove skipped items from a saved playlist, do the following:
+To remove skipped items from a playlist, do the following:

 Type a name for the playlist, and then click Save.